Houseplants are a lovely addition to any home, and there's so much more to them than meets the eye.

 Boston Ferns are resilient plants, and fairly easy to care for.
 They do well in pots, but can also be moved to hanging baskets if you want something a bit different.These plants are happiest in bright, indirect light.

-Boston Ferns should never be allowed to completely dry out, and you should water them as soon as the soil becomes slightly dry.
-When it’s hot, you may need to water your plant daily but in cooler weather twice a week should be fine.
+Boston Ferns should never be allowed to completely dry out, and you should water them when the top inch of soil has dried out.
+When it’s hot, you may need to water your plant every couple of days but in cooler weather twice a week should be fine.
 Be careful to not allow the plant to become waterlogged as this can cause the plant to rot.
+Avoid pouring water over the crown (where new fronds come in), as this can damage the plant and cause rot.

 These pretty plants love humidity, so keeping them in a bathroom or kitchen is a great way to help them stay healthy.
 You can also mist the leaves occasionally.